News

 Who reported this story?
 This story was reported by S.E.
 Jenkins at CBS Texas (KTVT) DFW.
 To learn more about how Southlake News selects and reviews stories, see our editorial standards .

 Where can I find related coverage?
-See more local coverage from Southlake News, or browse our daily briefing and topic hubs .
+See more News coverage from Southlake News, or browse our daily briefing and topic hubs .

 ← Back to all news